Tableau for Beginners: Data Visualisation Made Easy

 The findings from the Map chart become more prominent with the following Scatter plot inferences :

-• States with positive Sales and Profits, but near the two respective axis are the ones where there is some scope of improvement.
+• States with positive Sales and Profits but near the two respective axes have some scope for improvement.

-• Whereas the states that belong to the 2nd or 3rd quarter are the ones which are not generating much revenue.
+• Meanwhile, the states in the 2nd or 3rd quarter do not generate much revenue.

-When we clicked on the Central Region, it highlighted and showed the Central States of the US, along with their respective Sales and Profit scatter.
-Here we used the chart as a Filter itself which is a feature of a Dashboard.
+When we clicked on the Central Region, it highlighted and showed the Central States of the US and their respective Sales and Profit scatter.
+Here, we used the chart as a Filter, a feature of a Dashboard.
 We shall learn how to make one at a later stage.

-There is one pretty important analysis that we have yet to touch, and that is Product Statistics.
-High Sales could be easily attributed to the high cost of the products being sold.
+We have yet to touch one pretty important analysis: Product Statistics.
+High Sales could be easily attributed to the high cost of the products sold.
 Also, when you are considering expansion, you will want to know the Sales distribution of the Products too:

-Here we have visualized not just the Sales but also the Profits.
+Here, we visualize not just the sales but also the profits.

-It’s quite surprising to see Categories that have high Sales, generating negative profits, like Technology in November 2015, or Furniture in October 2016 and this is inferred from the first chart, which is also called a Highlight Table.
+It’s quite surprising to see categories that have high sales and generate negative profits, like technology in November 2015 or furniture in October 2016, and this is inferred from the first chart, also called a highlight table.
 As the name suggests, it highlights the relative proportion of the Measure Values of our data.
-So let’s learn how to make one :
+So, let’s learn how to make one :

 1. Drag Category and Order Date ( Year ) in Rows.